ECON 311: Economic Development

 Credit hours (3)

-Study of issues, theories and policy alternatives in economic growth and development of less developed countries, poverty and income distribution, demographic factors, major theories of growth, resource limitations, development policies and agencies.
-General Education credit – Social and Behavioral Sciences.
+Study of issues, theories and policy alternatives in economic growth and development of less developed countries, including poverty and income distribution, demographic factors, growth models, resource limitations, and development policies and institutions.

-3) Evaluate the efficiency and ability of public policy to stimulate economic development.
+3. Evaluate the efficiency and ability of public policy to stimulate economic development.
 (SLO 5, SLO 6, SLO 7)

 Review and Approval